meganz/sdk/README.md

 clashes with existing short names.

-### Filesystem syncing
+### Folder syncing

 In this version, the sync functionality is severely limited in scope and functionality:

 * There is no state kept across sessions.
-Deletions are only executed on the other side if they occur while the sync is active.
+Deletions are only executed on the other side if they occur while the sync is live.

 * There is no locking between clients accessing the same remote folder.
 Concurrent creation of identically named files and folders can result in server-side dupes.